Screening: Child Abuse

 - Fearful behavior: child may seem afraid of parents or other adults, may be reluctant to go home

 - Regressive behavior: child may start acting like a younger child, for example, suck his thumb or wet the bed (but was previously toilet trained)

 - Difficulty sleeping: child may seem tired, may have lots of nightmares

 - Change in appetite: child may not feel like eating or may overeat

 - Frequent physical complaints (such as headaches, abdominal pain, etc.)

 Note that many of these signs are not unique to child abuse.
 Other possible causes need to be considered before conclusions about abuse are reached.

 If you suspect that a child you know is being abused in any way, do something about it.
 Contact your local child protective services agency, emergency hotline or police department.
 Abuse must be reported in the state in which it occurred.
-If you need help finding a local number, call the National Child Abuse Hotline at 1-800-422-4453 or online at www.childhelpusa.org.
+If you need help finding a local number, call the National Child Abuse Hotline at 1-800-4-A-CHILD (1-800-422-4453) or go online to www.childhelpusa.org.

 If you are afraid that you might abuse a child or you think you may have abused a child, talk with a friend, a relative, a doctor or another trusted adult immediately.
 Ask them to help you find a qualified mental-health professional for counseling and support right away.
 It is essential to your health and the health of your child that you get the help you need.